smichaelsen/typo3-dynamic-routing-pages/Readme.md

     # ...
 ````

 Notice the `dynamicPages` configuration.
-Using a *middleware* this package will use this configuration to populate the `limitToPages` with matching pages.
+Using a *middleware* this package will populate the `limitToPages` with matching pages.

 ## Reference